-It’s no secret that IELTS exam results are widely accepted in countries like Australia, Canada, and the UK, but does taking the IELTS for USA entry really work?
+It’s no secret that IELTS exam results are widely accepted in countries like Australia, Canada, and the UK, but does taking the IELTS for USA entry really work in 2023?

 In this post, I’ll explain why the myth about IELTS acceptance in the US isn’t completely true, and I’ll provide you with resources for determining whether or not your desired university or organization in the US accepts IELTS results.